timescale/docs.timescale.com-content/tutorials/tutorial-setup-timescale-prometheus.md

 [StackOverflow post][stack-overflow-filezilla] for help on how to connect to your Amazon EC2 instance running Ubuntu using FileZilla.
 You’ll need the Public DNS of the server, found on the Amazon EC2 Description page.
-The `username` will be `ubuntu` and the password will be blank.
+The `username` will be 'ubuntu' and the password will be blank.
 - A Prometheus metrics endpoint, for Prometheus to scrape, on the infrastructure you are interested in monitoring.
 If you are using Timescale Cloud as your database, [follow the instructions to setup an endpoint for Prometheus][timescale-cloud-prometheus-endpoint].
-See here for a [list of Prometheus exporters][prometheus-exporters] for various infrastructure.
-A popular one is the [Node/system metrics exporter][prometheus-node-exporter], which sends hardware and OS metrics exposed by *NIX kernels.
+See here for a [list of Prometheus exporters][prometheus-exporters] for various infrastructure setups.
+A popular one is the [Node/system metrics exporter][prometheus-node-exporter], which sends hardware and OS metrics exposed by \*NIX kernels.

 If you’d prefer not to use AWS, the instructions below will still work for machines running Ubuntu and Docker.
-The instructions can also be used if you only have a Docker environment set up, provided you’re willing to Google around a bit.
+The instructions can also be used if you only have a Docker environment set up, though they may require additional steps.

 ### Step 1: Setup TimescaleDB with the PostgreSQL Prometheus extension

-Now we will configure TimescaleDB with the PostgreSQL Prometheus extension, known as `pg_prometheus`.
+Now we will configure TimescaleDB with the PostgreSQL Prometheus extension, known as [pg_prometheus][pg-prometheus-extension].
 From the command line, run the following:

 ```bash
 docker run --name pg_prometheus -e POSTGRES_PASSWORD=secret -d -p 5432:5432 timescale/pg_prometheus:latest-pg11  postgres -csynchronous_commit=off